ashutoshvarma/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

     Now at the end of the month if average redemption increases then synth will settle for a higher price and he/she will lose some collateral but the increase in RAI market price (due to redemption rate) will cover the cost of lost collateral.

-3. Consider adding market data  (e.g., if we add a “Dai alternative,” the author could show the market size of Dai)
-  - **TODO**

 <br>

 # MARKETS & DATA SOURCES